Internet Speed Test FAQ

 To get your most accurate speed test results, use our helpful tips and follow the step-by-step process below.
 Going through this simple process will show you how fast your connection is when it’s under pressure.

 Modem and routers need to shut down every now and then and refresh their settings.
 When they do, you’ll get a cleaner and often faster internet connection.

 Restarting your modem and router before running a speed test is the best way to get accuracy.

 Think about all the devices that connect to the internet through your equipment at the same time.
 Your computer, phone, tablet, and game console are the most common ones.
 If you have multiple people in your household, you’ll have even more devices hooked up at once.

 All these connected devices sometimes start manifesting symptoms that something is wrong with your connection.

 For example, you may notice that your internet connection becomes sluggish when you’re browsing online, or your screen freezes frequently.

-In turn, this will give you the most accurate results.
-For better accuracy, try not to open any unnecessary apps or windows before you run the speed test, as they will take up your bandwidth and you won’t get accurate results.
+Restarting your modem and router will help them return to optimal working status so they can maximize connection speeds.
+This fresh start will give you the most accurate results.
+After your restart, try not to open any unnecessary apps or windows before you run the speed test.
+Those apps will take up your bandwidth and you won’t get accurate results.